j6nca/notes/docs/travel/2025/03 japan.md

 ## Itinerary

 For this trip we decided to try out a tool called [wanderlog](https://wanderlog.com/) to help build out our itinerary.
-Its quite a helpful tool as it combines mapping and organisation of POI with useful location information and recommendations.
+Its quite a helpful tool as it combines mapping and organization of POI with useful location information and recommendations.

 ### Leg 1 - Tokyo